Parimalshinde/projects/README.md

 # projects
-sentiment analysis using scraping data from twitter
+sentiment analysis using scraping data from twitter comments